sjxer723/Two-List-Problem/README.md

 $ pip3 install gurobipy==12.0.2 matplotlib==3.9.2 numpy==1.26.4 pandas==2.2.2
 ```

-We note that, the current experimental results on the evaluation of MIP are based on the [gourbi](https://www.gurobi.com/) optimizer with academic license.
+We note that the current experimental results on the evaluation of MIP are based on the [Gurobi](https://www.gurobi.com/) optimizer with an academic license.
 We have saved all the metadata of the results in the folder of `figs/` in `.json` format.
+To load the saved results, enable the `from_stored` option in the file `plot.py`; to rerun the MIP locally, disable it.

 ## Usage
 We have provided a set of plotting functions in the file `plot.py`.
 The results generated using these functions can be found in `misalign.ipynb`.
 The notebook consists of the following experiments: